-Singapore is a small island city-state that’s off the southern coast of Malaysia.
+Singapore travel advice Australia: A small island city-state off the southern coast of Malaysia.
 Having a multicultural population, tropical weather, and a centralized hub for economic growth and development, all make Singapore a desirable destination.

 Singapore is frequently visited by Australians who travel there every year.
 While there are endless adventurous and fun things to do during your trip, it’s hard to decide when to go, how to get there, and the best places to see while you’re there.
 Thus here’s this guide for Australians traveling to Singapore included with photos, tips, and everything you need to know about your upcoming trip.
 Here goes the best Singapore travel advice Australia!